mkduer/rust-wasm-game/wasm-tic-tac-toe/README.md

 This version of the Rust tic-tac-toe game will be compiled over to WebAssembly (WASM).

-### In-Progress Steps
+### Build

+Clone or fork the repo: `git clone git@github.com:mkduer/rust-wasm-game.git`

-From the directory **wasm-tic-tac-toe**, compile Rust into WebAssembly with the following command:
+Go into the directory **wasm-tic-tac-toe**, compile Rust into WebAssembly:
   `wasm-pack build`

-Build dependencies and start the web server:
+Build dependencies and start the web server with the following sequence of commands:
   `cd dist`
   `npm install`
   `npm start`

+### In-Progress Steps...

 ### Resources